 Harry’s and Carol’s early faith experiences were somewhat parallel, even though they lived on opposite sides of the Atlantic Ocean.
 Harry (a missionary’s kid) accepted Christ in South Africa as a small child.
 Carol, around the same age of 4, accepted Christ in Massachusetts.
 Both rededicated their lives and made commitments to Christ for full-time Christian service at age 11.

 God brought their lives together at Multnomah School of the Bible in Portland, Oregon, in 1972.
-They married in 1974 and have been planting churches together for nearly 40 years.
+They married in 1974 and have been planting churches together for over 45 years.

 Learn more about where this ministry happens

 In colorful communities and along scenic highways, diverse people and landscapes span coast to coast

 Iconic American traditions include Thanksgiving dinner, jazz music and the Super Bowl.
 They meld with eclectic examples of multicultural heritage: numerous local Chinatowns, family-owned taquerias and even cowboy boots, which originated among the nomadic Huns of eastern Europe.